 If you buy from this shopping cart, the files are not copy protected — but of course, I hope you don’t share them with others outside your household.
 Some are copy protected when purchased from Amazon, and they won’t let me turn that off.

 OK, if you’ve bought one here, how do you load up the file?

 First: How to Get the File

 The moment you order an ebook-enabled product, your order confirmation will show a download link right in your browser.
 Its a little small, but it’s there.
 Click to download.
-On most computers, it will end up in your “Download” folder.
+On most computers, they will end up in your “Download” folder.

 If you miss it there for any reason, your emailed receipt also has the link to download it.
-You have 5 days to download it.
+You have 5 days to download it/them.

 Then move on to the next step….